-Random number generation is used in a lot of applications.
-In games, random numbers are mostly used for level design to achieve the procedural generation of levels.
-Every random number generator uses a different algorithm.
 Unity random number generation uses Marsaglia’s Xorshift 128 algorithm.
 Though the generated number or sequence in Unity is pseudo-random, it is mostly sufficient for the application in games.
-In this post, we will see the different random number algorithms, what a random seed is and how to generate random int and random float in Unity with code samples.
+In this post, we will see the different random number algorithms, what is a random seed, and how to generate random int and random float in Unity with code samples.

-There two major types of random number generation.
-One is Pseudo Random number generation and the other one is true random number generation.
 In pseudo-random, a computer algorithm or a mathematical calculation is used to generate the random number.
 All these algorithms and calculations use a random seed as the initial value.
 If you keep the random seed the same every time then pseudo-random number generators will provide a similar sequence or number every time.

 True randomness cannot be achieved using a computer algorithm.
 Mostly true random number generators use natural data to compute the random number.
-Mostly atmospherically noise is considered for this application as it is totally random.
+Mostly, atmospherically noise is considered for this application as it is totally random.

-unity Random number algorithm
+Unity Random number algorithm

 There are many random algorithms but a few have been mostly used by programmers.
 Random number algorithms are compared based on the number of random numbers it can generate before repeating the sequence.
 Unity uses Marsaglia’s Xorshift 128 algorithm.
 Let’s see how Unity random number algorithm generates the random number.